Capstone-Projects-2023-Fall/project-code-review-chatbot/README.md

 ## Backend Setup

-1. In order to run the server client on windows, the Windows Subsystem for Linux must be installed via PowerShell:
+1. In order to run the server client on Windows, the Windows Subsystem for Linux must be installed via PowerShell:

     `wsl --install`